ForLoveOfCats/Mountain/README.md

     * Explicit does not always have to mean verbose
 * Maximizing expressiveness is valuable where possible
-    * Balancing this with performance is a razors edge, trust the developer to use the right language tools where appropriate
+    * Balancing this with performance is a razors edge, trust the developer to use the right language tools where appropriate.
+* Avoid restricting the developer's freedom for philosophical reasons.
 * It is not the language's job to enforce a specific coding "style".

-Mountain draws much inspiration from Zig, Rust, Jai, and of course its parent language C.
+Mountain draws much inspiration from Zig, Rust, and of course its parent language C.